MarcosRidley/goldenContactFront/README.md

 # Golden Contacts

 This project is a simple contacts manager.
-It was requested as part of the entry test for a job interview.
+It was requested as part of the entry test for a job interview @Gold Software IT .

 ## To run this project: